ITNaveen/Terraform-NT/base/import.md

 Doing this wouldnt make our main.tf updated.

-1. we need to write a resource block without attributes like - resource "aws_instance" "webserver-2" {
+1. resource "aws_instance" "webserver-2" {
    }
+   This is like saying "Hey Terraform, we want to manage this resource" without specifying any details yet

-2. now running this - terraform import aws_instance.webserver-2 i-0907080ub67v7t6897
+2. terraform import aws_instance.webserver-2 i-0907080ub67v7t6897
-   This will then link this resource to terraform state.
+   This adds the resource to Terraform's state file (terraform.tfstate) but doesn't update main.tf

-3. terraform show
+3. terraform show | grep webserver-2 -A 50
-   this will show the current state of the imported resource, including all attributes. now add this resource completely to main.tf
+   The output shows all resource attributes - copy the relevant ones to main.tf.
+This helps you build the proper configuration.

 4. terraform plan
-   to match infra with configuration.
+   If your main.tf matches the actual resource state, you should see "No changes".
+If not, adjust your configuration.

 5. terraform apply -refresh-only
    It's like doing a "health check" on just your Terraform-managed resources.
 It completely ignores any resources that were created manually outside of Terraform, even if they're in the same environment.